Connect with others who understand.

 Icing the injection site before or after the shot may reduce some of the pain.
 “Try using an ice pack first on the area you’re going to do the injection,” one MyPsoriasisTeam member recommended.

-You may also consider applying an over-the-counter topical analgesic, such as lidocaine cream, both before and five minutes after an injection.
+You may also consider applying an over-the-counter topical analgesic, such as lidocaine cream, both before an injection and five minutes after an injection.

 3. Hone Your Injection Technique

-Technique matters when you (or a caregiver) administer your injection — including the angle of the needle — and can affect whether you experience pain.
+Technique matters when you (or a caregiver) administer your injection.
 Make sure a doctor or nurse demonstrates how to give yourself your shot.
-One study from Dermatology Times found that people performed self-injection better and were more satisfied when they had training and education materials.
+One report from Dermatology Times found that people performed self-injection better and were more satisfied when they had training and education materials.

-For a prefilled syringe, researchers recommend orienting the device at a 45-degree or 90-degree angle and using a skin-pinch technique.
-This method entails pinching a 2-inch fold of skin between your thumb and index finger, according to Johns Hopkins.
+If you’re using a prefilled syringe, researchers recommend orienting the device at a 45-degree or 90-degree angle and using a skin-pinch technique: pinching a 2-inch fold of skin between your thumb and index finger.
 Make sure the skin covers the needle completely.

 For an autoinjector, administer the shot at a 90-degree angle to the skin.

-It’s important to select the proper sites for subcutaneous injections.
+It’s important to select the proper sites for subcutaneous (under the skin) injections.
 These areas should have a layer of fat between the skin and the muscle.
 Parts of the body with these layers include the:

 • Top of the thigh